jsmarron/ObjectOrientedDataAnalysis/Figures/Chapter8/README.md

 Figures 8.9 - 8.11 were generated using the R package shapes, using the data in "DNA" in the DataSets folder on this site.

+Figures 8.14 - 8.15 were generated in R, using the data in "DTI" in the DataSets folder on this site.